 Body positivity and self love are incredibly valuable to our society.
-Being different and not having to be ashamed of it are essential: acceptance and tolerance are more important than ever.
-And is definitely unhealthy to chase (fake) beauty images or to try to look like someone else.
-But I think there is a dark side to body positivity: being obese is unhealthy!
-And no, there isn’t such a thing as “healthy overweight”, stop kidding yourself, please!
+Being different and not having to be ashamed of it is essential: acceptance and tolerance are more important than ever.
+And it is definitely unhealthy to chase (fake) beauty images or to try to look like someone else.
+But I think there is a dark side to body positivity: being obese is not healthy!
+And no, there isn’t such a thing as “healthy overweight”, at least in my experience, so stop kidding yourself, please!

 Research shows that decreasing your bodyfat improves your health markers.
 And those researchers also proved the opposite: after the study subjects dieted down, they let them get their weight back to see if health markers dropped back again.
 And they did!
 So yes, getting ripped is good for your health and for most people health should be their number one priority.